 You might prefer to install MySQL on Compute Engine if you require a MySQL feature that is not supported by Cloud SQL.
 For example, Cloud SQL does not support user defined functions or the SUPER privilege.
 For more information, see the Cloud SQL FAQ.

-If you decide to install MySQL on Compute Engine, you can either use Google GCP Marketplace to deploy a MySQL installation, or you can manually install MySQL on a Compute Engine instance.
-GCP Marketplace provides a convenient way to deploy MySQL as part of larger development stacks.
-GCP Marketplace offers several options for MySQL installations, including a stand alone MySQL installation, LAMP stacks, LEMP stacks, Nginx Stacks, a Percona MySQL Cluster installation, and several other options.
+If you decide to install MySQL on Compute Engine, you can either use Cloud Marketplace to deploy a MySQL installation, or you can manually install MySQL on a Compute Engine instance.
+Cloud Marketplace provides a convenient way to deploy MySQL as part of larger development stacks.
+Cloud Marketplace offers several options for MySQL installations, including a standalone MySQL installation, LAMP stacks, LEMP stacks, Nginx Stacks, a Percona MySQL Cluster installation, and several other options.

 To manually install MySQL on a Compute Engine instance, you need only create a Compute Engine instance and install MySQL directly onto the instance.
 The remainder of this document describes the manual installation of MySQL on a Compute Engine instance.